softwaresaved/software-deposit-guidance/markdown/HowToDepositSoftware.md

 ## Check your uploaded deposit

-Once uploaded, and, if applicable, published, download and unpack your deposit archive file, following the process described above.
+Once uploaded and, if applicable, published, download and unpack your deposit archive file, following the process described above.

 ## Find out more